The Jurassic Park Films (1981-2015)

 For a funny and spot-on commentary on Jurassic World, you can also check this entry in the Strange Orphan Boxes blog: Jurassic World – Crapasaurus Rex.

-Should you sit down and watch the four Jurassic Park films again?
+Should you sit down and watch the five Jurassic Park films again?
 Stick with the first.
-At least it had the benefit of originality, not the automated feel of an assembly line.
-And Sam Jackson.
-“Hold on to your butts!”
+At least it didn’t have the feel of an assembly line, patented, packaged, and sold.

 Carlos I. Cuevas